plone/plone.restapi/docs/source/content.rst

 If you send the value `null` for a field, the field's content will be deleted.
 It will instead set the `missing_value` defined for the field in the schema.
-Note that this is not possible if the field is `required`, and it only works for dexterity types, not archetypes:
+Note that this is not possible if the field is `required`, and it only works for Dexterity types, not Archetypes:

 ..  http:example:: curl httpie python-requests
     :request: _json/content_patch.req